sdarby713/Olympic_History_Revisited/README.md

 # Olympic_History_Revisited
 https://sdarby713-olympic-medals.herokuapp.com/

+### Originally a Team Project
+- The "Summer Olympics Winner Countries By Medals" chart was originally created by Li Gou.
+- The "Economics of Hosting the Olympic Games" section was created by Fawn Zou.
+- Other elements of the page were designed and created by Steve Darby.

 ### A few issues with the original Olympic_History project,
 largely due to unexpectantly losing a project team member and running out of time:
 - The medals table logic did not regard the selection panel, therefore missed out on some flexibility and function